Search This Blog

 My presentation includes an image of the rear flank of an actual supercell.
 The diagnosis of that image is included in the accompanying graphic.

-Wind, heat and water are energy for thunderstorms and this storm must have had a lot of power thus encouraging Tom to record its aftermath.
+Wind, heat and water are energy for thunderstorms, and this storm must have had a lot of power, thus encouraging Tom to record its aftermath.
 The La Niña event that developed in the spring of 1916 and lasted until the spring of 1918 was the 13th strongest of the ‘classic’ La Niña events.
 My meteorological research revealed that the La Niña phase of ENSO (El Niño-Southern Oscillation) was conducive for supercells over Ontario.
-This helps to explains their prevalence in the last year of Tom's art.
+This helps to explain their prevalence in the last year of Tom's art.

 Tom was looking eastward at the rear flank of the